RapidTheNerd/read-me-for-git-stuff/README.md

 My main languages are C# and Java anything like Python, Node/JavaScript will probably be sloppy I highly recomend you don't steal any of it because it will probably break your server.

+# My weird commits
+Not all of my commits are legit lol.
+I got bored one day and found a picture of someone who had a made their contributions look like something on the lines of "I <3 GITHUB" it looked really cool and i wanted to challenge myself to do the same or something similar.
+So i did, and it took a bit of a wrong turn so yeah.

 # Using the stuff here

 If it's public feel free to do what the hell you like with it, bare in mind I wont provide support for it.